-OK, now that you have your rate you’ll figure out if it might be cheaper to do yourself.
+OK, now that you have your rate you’ll figure out if it might be cheaper to do it yourself.
 Some routes are better to do yourself actually, it just depends on how much your time is worth.
 We understand all of this and are honest with all of our potential customers.
 Quoting is different for every route because of demand and cost for the driver to do the route needed.
 For example flat terrain is usually cheaper than going up and down an elevation of some kind.
 It adds wear and tear along with more fuel consumption.

 Now you’re ready to pull the trigger and ship your vehicle. now what we’ll need are the details to get you set to load.
 We’ll need addresses and contact info for pickup and delivery.
 We’ll then start the process of locating a truck.
 Most companies will post to a load board and wait for a call.
 We don’t just do that we’ve built a route tree and system with qualified drivers that we can trust to make your experience great.
-If we send you a driver to pick up/delivery your vehicle he needs to do a job that will reflect our goals.
+If we send you a driver to pick up and deliver your vehicle he needs to do a job that will reflect our goals.
 Most brokers will send whoever calls them for the load.
 It’s just something we’ve never done because as we said before we started out as a carrier and we know how some companies operate.